 The reduction of Italian banking market entry barriers began around 1985 when the First Banking Directive was established (D.P.R.
 350/1985).
-Since then, the liberalisation of the market characterised the number of players, their businesses, the geographical distribution and concentration, and their organisational models.
+Since then, liberalisation of the market characterised the number of players, their businesses, the geographical distribution and concentration, and their organisational models.
 Cross-border competition was pursued as a goal to increase efficiency and, at the same time, market completion in terms of monetary, credit (§ 3.1.) and financial (§ 3.2.) services.

 3.1.
-Italy's compliance with the Second banking Directive
+Italy's compliance with the Second Banking Directive

-The Second Banking Directive (89/646/EC) represented the most important EU legislative initiative concerning cross-border competition and permitted activities.
-The aim of the Directive was twofold: a short-term objective with the purpose of creating easily enforceable minimum standards regarding the conduct of financial affairs in Europe, and a long-term focus of the European Community which was directed toward the coordination of monetary policy to economic and monetary union in Europe.
-With the introduction of the mutual recognition principle, the Directive aimed to compel each Member State to mutually recognise the licenses from other Member States.
-The so called "single banking license" was, therefore, the centrepiece of the Second Banking Directive.
-A credit institution could establish branches in each Member State and could freely supply all banking services allowed under the Directive3.
-The deadline to comply with the Directive was set as 1st January 1993.
+The Second Banking Directive (89/646/EC) was the most important EU legislative initiative concerning cross-border competition and permitted activities.
+The aim of the Directive was twofold: a short-term objective of creating easily enforceable minimum standards regarding the conduct of financial affairs in Europe, and a long-term focus of the European Community which was directed towards coordination of monetary policy with economic and monetary union in Europe.
+With the introduction of the mutual recognition principle, the Directive aimed to compel Member States to recognise the licenses of other Member States.
+The so called "single banking license" was therefore the centrepiece of the Second Banking Directive.
+A credit institution could establish branches in any Member State and could freely provide all banking services allowed under the Directive.3 The deadline for compliance with the Directive was 1st January 1993.

-Before the adoption of the Second Banking Directive, these issues were regulated in Italy by the Royal Law Decree 375/1936 (Italian Banking Act)4 which introduced the separation between commercial banking and investment banking, along with specialisation according to the maturity of assets and liabilities, and the classification of banks into categories by the common element of state ownership5.
-All credit institutions were supervised by the Bank of Italy and Comitato Interministeriale per il Credito e il Risparmio (CICR).
-Supervision was based on the principle of stability and competition was substantially ignored because it could act as an origin of instability.
-As a consequence, new branches could only be opened after a specific (and discretionary) authorisation granted by the Bank of Italy.
+Before adoption of the Second Banking Directive, these issues were regulated in Italy by Royal Law Decree 375/1936 (Italian Banking Act)4 which introduced the separation of commercial and investment banking, along with specialisation according to the maturity of assets and liabilities, and the classification of banks into categories by the common element of state ownership.5 All credit institutions were supervised by the Bank of Italy and Comitato Interministeriale per il Credito e il Risparmio (CICR).
+Supervision was based on the principle of stability and competition was substantially ignored because it could cause instability.
+As a consequence, new branches could only be opened after specific (and discretionary) authorisation granted by the Bank of Italy.